 Of course, logging in through Facebook is useful for retention too.
-This helps users keep track of their scores and connect with their social network.
+This helps users keep track of their scores and connect with their social networks.
 There are many examples of apps that have increased retention by encouraging social logins.

 Interestingly, the game doesn’t force new users to create an account.
 It’s possible to jump straight into the first level and play on your local device.
 However, if you open the settings, you can set a username, avatar, and email address.
 This means tying your game progress to an online account and syncing it to any other devices you might have.

 It’s generally beneficial to get users to sign up for an account.
 For instance, if you have access to a player’s email address, you can send re-engagement messages or offer discounts to bring them back to the game.